Ricker reproduction model with Allee effects

 Since the result of this function is usually assigned to the same variable as the input abundance, this is unnoticable in most use cases.

-Should you wish to keep the input abundance unchanged, you can rlang::duplicate()
+Should you wish to keep the input abundance unchanged, you can rlang::duplicate() it before passing it to this function.

 References